 You’ve heard the saying “Variety is the spice of life.”
 Well, spices bring variety to your menu, as well.
 You’ve been spending all year investing in and improving your food storage basics.
-Who wants to eat just bread, rice and beans?
-Now let’s try to add some variety to the basics by stocking up on the extras that will make everything more palatable.
+But who wants to eat just bread, rice and beans?
+It’s time to fill your pantry by stocking up on the extras that will add variety and make everything more palatable.

 And by good fortune (or good planning) you will find that a lot of these extras are on sale this month as stores start catering to all the people baking for the holidays.
 Take advantage of these sales and buy as much as you can (perhaps even a year’s supply?) of all the spices, flavorings and other extras that make cooking more flavorful and add variety to your menu.